fowled/fowled/README.md

 ### 👋 Hello!
 Welcome to my profile!
 I'm Mazz, a fullstack developer from <img src="https://image.flaticon.com/icons/svg/197/197560.svg" width="13"/> <b>Paris, France</b>.
-Ever since I have 10 years old, I'm interested about code and want to know everything around computers.
+Ever since I was 10 years old, I'm interested about code and want to know everything around computers.
 I started with the Scratch website, and now here I am on GitHub!
 You can find me on the internet with the same username, except on some websites where I signed up as "mazzdevs".

 ### 🪁 Projects